pineunity/apmec/doc/source/contributor/event_logging.rst

 ------------------------------------------------------------------------

-1. The following command displays all the state transitions that occurred on a long running VNF.
-The sample output illustrates a VNF that has successfully gone through a scale out operation.
-Note, the <resource_id> here is VNF's uuid.
+1. The following command displays all the state transitions that occurred on a long running MEA.
+The sample output illustrates a MEA that has successfully gone through a scale out operation.
+Note, the <resource_id> here is MEA's uuid.

 .. code-block:: console